 Emphysema is a chronic lung condition that leads to shortness of breath.
 The alveoli (air sacs of the lungs) are damaged in people suffering from emphysema.
-Over time, alveoli’s inner walls rupture from weakening, which creates larger air spaces rather than multiple smaller ones.
+Over time, the walls of the alveoli rupture from weakening, which creates fewer larger air spaces rather than multiple smaller ones.

-In 2018, over 3.8 million adults were diagnosed with emphysema, and the number of deaths was over seven thousand.
-It makes this disease a severe cause of concern.
-You are entitled to receive social security disability for emphysema if you meet the SSA’s (Social Security Administration) listing requirements for chronic pulmonary insufficiency (COPD).
+An estimated 3.1 million Americans have been diagnosed with emphysema, and the number of deaths attributed to emphysema continues to increase.
+These statistics make this disease a serious cause for concern.
+If you suffer from this disease, you are entitled to receive social security disability for emphysema if you meet the SSA’s (Social Security Administration) listing requirements for chronic pulmonary insufficiency (COPD).

 Chronic cough and shortness of breath are the two main emphysema symptoms that appear during the initial stages.
-In emphysema, a person feels shortness of breath (dyspnea), which means that they are unable to catch their breath.
+In emphysema, a person feels shortness of breath (dyspnoea), and they are unable to catch their breath.

-It starts during any physical exertion, but when the disease progresses, it might happen even when one isn’t physically exhausted.
+Symptoms begin during physical exertion, but as the disease progresses, shortness of breath might happen even without exertion.
 COPD and emphysema develop over many years.
 In the later stages of this chronic disease, a person might experience:

 Several other conditions have similar symptoms as COPD and emphysema.
 Thus, it is crucial to get medical advice.
-Though there are multiple causes of emphysema, people’s main reason to get this is prolonged exposure to airborne dust particles or irritants.
+Though there are multiple causes of emphysema, the primary cause is prolonged exposure to airborne dust particles or irritants.

-Hire a disability lawyer from Berke Law Firm, P.A. to seek SSD benefits for your ailment.
-Discuss your case with our attorney and know the best ways to receive benefits.
-We are the experienced disability law firm on whom you can rely on for extended legal help.
-Our legal team will stand by your side from filing the application to receiving the benefits.
+Hire a disability lawyer from Berke Law Firm, P.A. to seek SSD benefits for your condition.
+Discuss your case with our attorney and we will help you to better understand the process and the strength of your case.
+We are the experienced disability law firm on whom you can rely on for legal expertise.
+Our legal team will work with you through the entire process from filing the application to receiving the benefits.

-You might meet the SSA’s listing requirements for COPD, in case you suffer from severe emphysema.
-Your condition has to be serious enough for the doctor to put so many restrictions on what you do, that there are practically no jobs left to do for you.
+You might meet the SSA’s listing requirements for COPD if you suffer from severe emphysema.
+Your condition must be serious enough for the doctor to have placed so many restrictions on what you can do, that there are essentially no jobs you are able to perform.

 Disability benefits for emphysema can be secured at any age, based on the severity of your conditions.
-However, a young person with moderate emphysema might find it harder to secure the benefits than someone aged.
+However, a young person with moderate emphysema might find it harder to secure the benefits than an older person.